-Although there are a few spectacular examples of highly altered and partially mineralized rocks (e.g., the mineralized volcanic breccia at ~1029 mbsf), the rocks from Hole 1256D are less altered compared to most other basement sites (e.g., Sites 417 and 418, Holes 504B and 896A).
-Within the extrusive lavas, Hole 1256D contains a much smaller amount of black, brown, and mixed alteration halos compared to Holes 504B and 896A, and this alteration style is not systematically present within the uppermost region of the crust.
-Instead, these alterations by relatively oxidizing fluids occur irregularly with depth and are most commonly associated with well-developed steeply dipping vein networks.
-As observed during Leg 206, the amount of calcite within Hole 1256D is very low compared to other basement penetrations.
+The volcanic rocks from Hole 1256D are generally less altered compared to most other basement sites (e.g., Sites 417 and 418, Holes 504B and 896A).
+The lavas of Hole 1256D contain a much smaller proportion of oxidized alteration halos compared to Holes 504B and 896A, and these effects do not systematically diminish with depth (Fig. F46).
+Instead, the effects of alteration by oxidizing seawater occur irregularly with depth associated with steeply dipping vein networks.
+The amount of calcite within Hole 1256D is also very low compared to other basement penetrations.